Fox Movietone Follies of 1929: Preservation status

 The film had Multicolor sequences in its original release, as well as being filmed in the experimental Grandeur wide-screen process.
 It is now considered a lost film, as all film prints known to exist were destroyed in fires at the Fox storage facility in New Jersey in 1937.
 The sequel, New Movietone Follies of 1930, also has Multicolor sequences and exists in the UCLA Film and Television Archive.

 About 2025, some fragments of the film have been found and posted online, and audio elements of the 1929 film still survive.
 Specifically, "Movietone Sound-on-Disc" audio for reels 6 and 7 still survive, offering the only record of dialogue and music taken directly from the movie.
+Most of this portion of the soundtrack consists of the "Pearl of Old Japan" number.